sanku-pool/sanku/index.md

 ## Who are we

 We are IT professionals based in Austria with over 7 Years experience and a passion for cryptocurrency.
-Our is to run this pool indefinitely, we trust in Cardano and want to be a part of the most decentralized cryptocurrency in the world.
+Our goal is to run this pool indefinitely, we trust in Cardano and want to be a part of the most decentralized cryptocurrency in the world.
 We can confidently move forward with this venture and responsibly manage this Cardano stake pool.

 ## Over 500K Pledge
 #### put your money where your mouth is